 The NCDs proposed to be issued by our Company have been rated by Acuité Ratings & Research Limited ("ACUITE").
-ACUITE has, vide its letter dated March 04, 2022, assigned a rating of "ACUITE A+" for an amount up to ₹ 20,000 Lakhs for the proposed NCDs.
-Instruments with this rating are considered to have Stable Outlook Please refer to Annexure II of this Draft Prospectus for rationale for the above ratings.
+ACUITE has, vide its letter dated March 04, 2022, assigned a rating of "ACUITE A+" for an amount up to ₹ 20,000 Lakhs for the proposed NCDs and was revalidated vide letter dated March 24, 2022.
+Instruments with this rating are considered to have Stable Outlook Please refer to Annexure II of this Prospectus for rationale for the above ratings.